 Robyn: I had a gut feeling that a grief counselor might help me.
 For a referral, I asked a pediatrician I liked for years (who had treated my kids when they were younger.)
-He gave me the name of an excellent therapist, and fortunately, I felt comfortable with her.
+He gave me the name of an excellent therapist, and fortunately I felt comfortable with her.
 I opened up and shared everything with her.
 I was especially concerned about how to cope with my husband and children who weren’t grieving in the ways I was.
 A few weeks later, I asked my husband and kids to join for family therapy.
 They weren’t too thrilled about it, but they cared enough to go for a few sessions.
-I was relieved this therapy resulted in finding a solution to how I could have Nick’s things around me without this upsetting my husband.
+I was relieved this therapy resulted in finding a solution about how I could have Nick’s things around me without this upsetting my husband.
 We decided to put Nick’s little things in a box on the counter, so when I wanted to connect with Nick I could just get his things out of the box and then put them away.
 Believe it or not, this simple solution made a huge difference for me and my husband!

 Val: Wow.
 I love what you just said.
 And what a perfect solution to use the box for Nick’s things.

 Robyn: Eventually my daughter, Olivia, started going into the box, getting out his harmonica and coin collection, and sharing memories about Nick with me.
 But still…I had a long way to go to get used to my new normal without Nick in my life.
 Indeed, we all had new normals without Nick in our lives.